Magaztu/Arduino--Portable-Radio/README.md

  - <Wire.h>
  - <LiquidCrystal_I2C.h>

--> I'm thinking of adding a map for the pin positions...
 -> The repo now includes a txt with the raw code [RAW-CODE.txt], no comments and cleaner, this might be helpful for visibility in some cases.
+-> A map guide for the pin positions is now available!
 ->
-Will update later with more information.
+Will update later with more information, if posible.